expresspigeon/blog/src/content/kb/editor/adding-youtube-video.md

 <iframe src="https://player.vimeo.com/video/174627600" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-> Once the template is sent, our system will play the video in hte context of the email message, not on Youtube site.
+> Once the template is sent, our system will play the video in the context of the email message, not on Youtube site.